 Phra Gordon Piyathammo

-Phra Gordon had been a US Marine Lieutenant who, deeply disturbed by his experience in Vietnam, declined to return home, and instead went missing in Bangkok.
-After drifting for a while, chance encounters with similar lost souls led to him meeting French mercenary commander Bob Denard, whose company he joined, having no better plan for his life.
-By his own description he had become a “combat junky”, sensing that; were he to step outside the structure and internal logic of a military unit, becoming once more a free-thinking individual, he would have to confront experiences that he did not wish to confront.
+Hailing from New York City, Phra Gordon had been a US Marine 1st Lieutenant who, deeply disturbed by his experience in Vietnam, missed his ride home and instead went missing in Bangkok.
+After drifting for a while, chance encounters with similar lost souls eventually led to him meeting the notorious French mercenary commander Bob Denard, whose company he joined, having no better plan for his life.
+By Gordon’s own description he had become a “combat junky”, sensing that – were he to step outside the structure and internal logic of a military unit, becoming once more a free-thinking individual, he would have to confront experiences that he did not wish to confront.
 In between engagements, he would mostly be blind-drunk in Bangkok, although he did also manage to become fluent in Thai during these years.

 Phra Hans Ulrich Kaempfer